Applied Arthropod Ecology

 Lene Sigsgaard Associate Professor +4535332674 E-mail

-Nika Jachowicz-Miranda Industrial PhD E-mail
+Nika Jachowicz-Miranda Postdoc E-mail

 Per Moestrup Jensen Associate Professor +4535332673 E-mail